 That means that the answer to the question about whether you as a student pilot need insurance will ultimately be up to you, and that is what this article is all about – helping you to answer that very important question.

-Why do I need student pilot insurance?
+Why do student pilots need insurance?

 We’ve established that you aren’t legally required to carry student pilot insurance, but most pilots and industry professionals agree it is a wise idea.
 Why is that?